Updated on 16/01/18.

 - Eye redness.

 - Dry eyes.
 Some eye problems caused by Sweet’s syndrome may also increase the risk of developing ‘dry eye syndrome’.
-However, this can happen for lots of different reasons that may not be related to Sweet’s syndrome (see ‘Further information’).
+However, this can happen for lots of different reasons that may not be related to Sweet’s syndrome.
+See ‘Further information’ to learn more.

 - Eye watering.